jtstill/jtstill.github.io/geography/route_marker_project/project_background.md

 By about the time we hit Kansas or Missouri, I had conceived a more specific goal: what if I could *not only* get a picture of me with each of the 50 state signs, *but also* have those signs number 1 to 50 – no number or state repeats?
 The reasoning was three-fold:

 1. I could clearly and easily order them (always the categorizer)
-1. I have it look pretty neat displayed somewhere
+1. I think it'd look pretty neat displayed somewhere
 1. It's a bit of an added challenge: it might force me to stray a bit off the touristy path and see a lesser-known America.

 <br>